lunaris/fac-haskell-workshop/README.md

 This repository aims to introduce people to Haskell, a purely functional, strongly-typed programming language.
-It includes a number of exercises, beginning with the basis and working up to a small HTTP server with some JSON endpoints.
+It includes a number of exercises, beginning with the basics and working up to a small HTTP server with some JSON endpoints.

 ## Tools, prerequisites and assumptions